ovsyannykov/biz.softfor/biz.softfor.jpa.withoutrelationsgen/readme.md

 — [biz.softfor.user.jpa.withoutrelations](../biz.softfor.user.jpa.withoutrelations).

-- In the api package, we create a file **package-info.java**, in which we put the **@GenWithoutRelations** annotation above the package, in which we specify the classes in the packages with which the processor will look for the **@Entity** annotation:
+- In the jpa package, we create a file **package-info.java**, in which we put the **@GenWithoutRelations** annotation above the package, in which we specify the classes in the packages with which the processor will look for the **@Entity** annotation: